TanyaCouture/microservices-infrastructure/docs/getting_started/openstack.rst

 OpenStack
 =========

-microservices-infrastructure uses Terraform to provision hosts in OpenStack.
+Mantl uses Terraform to provision hosts in OpenStack.
 You can `download Terraform from terraform.io
 <http://www.terraform.io/downloads.html>`_.